 Documents that will be changed

 If the Directeur de l’état civil accepts your application, it will make changes to your act of birth and your act of marriage or civil union.
+In addition, the change of designation as “Father” or Mother” and of your first name is automatically made to your child’s act of birth.

 The Directeur de l’état civil will automatically contact specific organizations like the ones below and have them make the changes in their files: